Domino’s Early Payment: 10-Day Edge Over Pizza Hut?

 It seems Domino’s likes to pay its bills faster than it delivers pizzas!

-On the flip side, Pizza Hut has maintained a consistent approach with a DPO of 25 days in 2020 and a steady 24 days from 2021 to 2024, averaging 24 days
+On the flip side, Pizza Hut or Domino’s comparison shows the former maintaining a consistent approach with a DPO of 25 days in 2020 and a steady 24 days from 2021 to 2024, averaging 24 days.

 They’ve mastered stretching their payables like perfect dough, balancing cash flow with operational needs.